Pokefinder-org/ReplayConfig/README.md

 with options to:

 * Disable "ARE YOU SURE?" :)
-* Fill values, key codes, initial fastload setting
+* Change Fill values, key codes, initial fastload setting and owner string
-* Network settings (IP, Netmask, Gateway, etc.)
+* Change Network settings (IP, Netmask, Gateway, etc.)

-Coming up:
+### Coming up:

 * SUPERFLUID (as soon as useful options are spotted)
 * CyberpunX Replay 3.99+